-You must also configure your load balancer to use the value in the SessionID cookie for session affinity.
+You must also configure your load balancer or proxy server to use the value in the SessionID cookie for session affinity.
 Some routers or load balancers may need to have xcc.httpcompliant enabled to allow any traffic through, regardless of session affinity issues.

-2.12.2.
-Configure the Load Balancer
+2.13.2.
+Configure the Load Balancer or Proxy Server

-In addition to setting xcc.httpcompliant to true, you must configure your load balancer to use the SessionID cookie generated by MarkLogic Server for session affinity.
-You might also need to enable session affinity or sticky sessions in your load balancer.
-The exact configuration steps depend on the load balancer; see your load balancer documentation for details.
+In addition to setting xcc.httpcompliant to true, you must configure your load balancer or proxy server to use the SessionID cookie generated by MarkLogic Server for session affinity.
+You might also need to enable session affinity or sticky sessions in your load balancer or proxy server.
+The exact configuration steps depend on the load balancer or proxy server; see your load balancer or proxy server documentation for details.

-Your load balancer must be HTTP 1.1 compliant and support cookie-based session affinity to use this feature of XCC.
+Your load balancer or proxy server must be HTTP 1.1 compliant and support cookiebased session affinity to use this feature of XCC.